pop-team/pop-java/docs/model.rst

 partitioning.
 One solution is to dynamically create parallel objects on demand.

 Resource requirements can be expressed by the quality of service that objects require from the environment.
-Most of the systems offeringquality of service focus on low-level aspects, such as network bandwidth reservation or real-time scheduling.
+Most of the systems offering quality of service focus on low-level aspects, such as network bandwidth reservation or real-time scheduling.
 Both POP-C++ and POP-Java integrate the programmer requirements into parallel objects in the form of high-level resource descriptions.
 Each